 In RHAPSODY, we have analysed organs crucial in the onset and progression of type 2 diabetes (pancreas, liver, fat and muscle) from humans and laboratory mice.

-In close dialogue with EMA regarding future use of biomarkers
+In close dialogue with EMA and MHRA regarding future use of biomarkers

-In RHAPSODY, we remain in close contact with the European Medicines Agency (EMA), patient organisations, regulatory experts and health economists.
+Throughout the RHAPSODY project, we have had close contact with the European Medicines Agency (EMA), the Medicines and Healthcare products Regulatory Agency (MHRA), patient organizations, regulatory experts and health economists.

 A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes (source: https://grants.nih.gov/).

 Computer simulation models are a common tool to predict how different treatments may affect disease progression and outcomes.
 They are used to extrapolate the findings of clinical trials into lifetime costs and health benefits.

 Diabetes is a chronic disease characterised by chronically elevated levels of blood sugar (hyperglycemia), due to alterations in the production or the use of insulin by the body.
 Insulin action is vital to ensure that glucose (sugar, basic source of energy) from our food is properly utilised by cells of the human body.